open-cloud/xos/xos/core/xoslib/ngXosLib/README.md

 The `npm start` command is watching your dependencies and will automatically inject it in your `index.html`.

+#### Test

+The generator set up a test environment with a default test.
+To run it execute: `npm test`

 ## TODO

 - Use Angular $resource instead of $http